 So, when brands decide to revamp their image through a rebranding exercise to be relevant and relatable, we understand.
-From the perspective of non-designers, rebranding would be just about a new logo or changing around the colour scheme; whereas for the designers, it is a strategic, insightful process that has the potential to change the brand persona and eventually the overall public opinion.
+From the perspective of non-designers, redesigning would be just about a new logo or changing around the colour scheme; whereas for the designers, it is a strategic, insightful process that has the potential to change the brand persona and eventually the overall public opinion.

-Personally, rebranding is a sign of hope and growth.
+Personally, rethinking is a sign of hope and growth.
 It marks an evolution of the company in the right direction.
 It happens when a company grows out of its box and is ready to embark on a journey that allows it to relate with the new generations and satisfy the older fans who grew up with it.
 When done right, a rebrand can inspire new audiences, create positive conversations and increase sales.
-However, when a rebrand misses the mark it can do more harm than good.
+However, when a redesign misses the mark it can do more harm than good.

 Over the past decade, we all have seen a lot of rebrands.
 Sometimes it’s in the form of a small refresh like tweaking the logo.
 Other times it was a major overhaul where a company’s entire identity is redefined.
-In this article, we will talk about some of the successful rebrandings and what you can learn from them.
+In this article, we will talk about some of the successful rebranding and what you can learn from them.

 In 20 years, Burger King has gone through its first rebrand.
 It is not done on a mere whim, Burger King has recently dialed up on quality and taste.
 Along with that, they have cut down on artificial preservatives and taken a pledge to be more environmentally sustainable.